Shyne7886/EFI-Machinist-MR9A-Pro-Max-XEON-E5-2696-V3-RX6600M/README.md

 USB Type-A 2.0 and 3.0 ports fully mapped and ready to use with macOS Ventura (or older).
 If you use a Fenvi HB1200 (or other compatible WiFi card), you'll need to map its Internal Bluetooth usb port.

-Need to generate your own SMBIOS for serial numbers, because those lines are XXXXXXXX'd in this config.plist
+Need to generate your own SMBIOS for serial numbers, because those lines are XXXXXXXX'd in the config.plist

 ^^ Enjoy 😎🤙 ^^